sjcqs/convention-plugins-android/slide-deck.md

 ---
 paginate: true
 ---
-# Improve your multi-module app build config with convention plugins
+# Improve your multi-module app build configuration with convention plugins

 Satyan Jacquens - developer @Mojo
 ---
 # A multi-module architecture
 ### Why should I use a multi-module application ?